 An expedition to investigate pollution

 Coming back to the beginning of this post, it is a fact that the seabed of Nerja is heavily polluted.
-9 Tonnes of used wet wipes is not peanuts.
+9 Tonnes of used wet wipes are not peanuts.
 One of the discharge pipes which pours this wastewater into the sea is situated at a depth of only 2 meters.
 Any boat or kayak can observe it passing by and in addition, it is very close to a protected natural area.

 In August 2018, Seprona, which is the specialist environmental agency of the Guardia Civil, sent professional divers and sounding teams to this area.
 They asked for help from the government’s Instituto Espanol de Oceanografia.
 From them, a 46-meter-long survey ship, the Angeles Alvarino was borrowed, bringing the ship down to the Mediterranean sea from its home base in Galicia.

 This expedition had a cost of Euros 11.000 which is being paid for by the Spanish government.
 If in the future, anyone is tried and found guilty, they might recover this money.
 At this moment, one is waiting for things to happen and in the meantime, the mountain of wet wipes is getting bigger.

 Plastic, fisher nets, and sea turtles

 Another story, written by Ignacio Lillo, also for the newspaper Sur in English, documents the effects all this pollution has on marine life.
 The Malaga marine conservation organization Aula del Mar rescued four turtles that had consumed plastic.

 Recently, a loggerhead sea turtle, which had been rescued at sea after being trapped in a piece of netting last year (May 2018) was released again.
 They observed that the turtle had suffered injuries and also had an infection.
 It had many small pieces of plastic in its digestive system, and this caused a direct problem with its buoyancy control.

 Luckily it regained its health and was set free after months of being treated.
 It will swim again in the sea but this sea is polluted so how long it will be till it develops problems again, one does not know.